sarfraznawaz2005/indexer/README.md

 # Laravel Indexer

 Laravel Indexer monitors `SELECT` queries running on a page and allows to add database indexes to `SELECT` queries on the fly.
 It then presents results of `EXPLAIN` or MySQL's execution plan right on the page.
-The results presents by Indexer will help you see which indexes work best for different queries running on a page.
+The results presented by Indexer will help you see which indexes work best for different queries running on a page.

 Indexes *added by Indexer* are automatically removed after results are collected while keeping your existing indexes intact.